Dongfeng-He/FogComputing/README.md

 First step is to launch an AWS EC2 instance with Ubuntu OS.
 Instruction to launch an AWS EC2 instance: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html?icmpid=docs_ec2_console
 After launching an AWS EC2 instance, remember to record the public IP address and public DNS of the instance, which will be used to login your instance remotely in terminal.
 Also,  a PEM file will be downloaded, please store this file safely because it is the key to login your instance.
-Set the directory to the folder where you store your PEM file.
+Set the directory to the folder where you store your PEM file. (e.g. Desktop is the directory where you store your pem file)
 ```javascript
 cd desktop
 ```